mikhail-zhadanov/key-light-control/README.md

 2. **Installation**
    - Simply unpack the ZIP file to any folder of your choice.
    - No formal installation required - just run the executable.
-   - For easy access, you can create a shortcut on your desktop or pin it to the taskbar.

 ## Building